manan-jadhav/YTResolver/README.md

-youtube_resolver-php
+YouTube Resolver
 ====================

-Created by CurosMJ from HackForums.net (curosmj@gmail.com)
+Created by CurosMJ (curosmj@gmail.com)

 YouTube Resolver is a PHP Class that can :